-The Highest Standard of Care
+The Highest Standard of Care in the 57301 Area

 At Dental Health Partners, we want to provide the best possible outcome for you, not just today but far into the future.
 The gold standard for tooth extraction is based on preserving healthy bone tissue that surrounds the tooth and gum.
 This type of procedure is referred to as atraumatic extraction (atraumatic means "without trauma").